Accessibility Tools

 The Tyrolean State Museums in the Alpine Zoo

-In Weiherburg Castle, it is possible to hire a room for various occasions:
+In the Weiherburg it is possible to hire a room for various occasions:

-Catering only via ANIMAHL by arrangement with the hiring party (Tel: 0690/10418572).
+Catering only via ANIMAHL by arrangement with the tenant (Tel: 0690/10418572).
 Or delivery of catering (only possible without use of the kitchen).

 We look forward to seeing you